 Visitors are free to come back multiple times.
 Simply leave your name with our volunteers at the entrance.

 We hope to see you at the Underground!

-This project has been organized by a groupd of dedicated volunteers and proceeds go to pay for the exhibition, venue, photographers and events
+This project is organized by dedicated volunteers and all proceeds go to the exhibition, venue, photographers and events

-If you wish to support making the exhibtion an annual event, please consider making a donation.
+To support making the exhibtion an annual event, please consider donating.
 Even a small amount goes a long way!